How to use starting blocks in track – Positioning the Blocks

 - Then put your heel on the line.
 Also, put your other heel on your toe.
-Hence you should be two-foot lengths out now.
+Hence it would help if you were two-foot lengths out now.

-- Then place the block so the part of your spikes that have pins are resting flat on the tartan surface of the block.
-If you sit into your blocks at this stage, your knee of your front leg should just touch the line.
+- Then place the block so the part of your spikes with pins is resting flat on the block’s tartan surface.
+If you sit into your blocks at this stage, your front leg’s knee should touch the line.

 - Your toes should not touch the ground- they should be well up the blocks.

 - And make contact with the complete block with your foot for maximum power transfer.

 - At the “on your marks,” you should be in a kneeling position, with your hand’s shoulder-width apart, on the tips of your fingers just behind the line.

 3. Lock your elbows straight until you hear the gun.

 - This will help your arms leave the blocks as fast as possible.

 - Then twist your arms outwards, so your palms and elbows are facing outwards.